-Distance education comprises the fastest growing delivery mode in California community College (CCCs).
+Distance Education comprises the fastest growing delivery mode in California Community College (CCCs).
 In order to provide access to all students and to comply with federal and state law, some components of distance education classes may need to provide captioning or transcriptions.

-The Distance Education Captioning and Transcription grant (DECT) provides CCCs with funding for live and asynchronous captioning and transcription as a means of enhancing the access of all students to distance education courses.
+The Distance Education Captioning and Transcription grant (DECT) provides CCCs with funding for live and synchronous captioning and transcription as a means of enhancing the access of all students to distance education courses.
 Further, the DECT promotes and supports awareness of available funding as a means to support faculty efforts to develop high-quality, media-rich distance learning courses.

-Click here for FCCC Pre-Approved Vendor Page.
+Click here for Pre-Approved Vendor Page.